Home › Small Dog Training

 Maybe you are one of those that believe that a tiny dog should be given lots of love, kisses and treats and let the problems surface before doing anything.
 This type of thinking can lead down the path towards Small Dog Syndrome.

-Click on any picture below or continue scrolling.
+Click on any picture below or continue scrolling for more information.

 Maybe you just don’t know where to begin with your small dog training project.